jk2937/music-tools/README.txt

 musical_spelling.py:

-This file contains work-in-progress code for converting human readable musical spellings as integer sets, as in musical serialism.
+This file contains work-in-progress code for converting human readable musical spellings into integer sets, as in musical serialism.
 This code will be the basis of a musical calculator, which will be able to quickly produce practical information about musical figures.